sulu/sulu-docs/book/introduction/components.rst

 engine would now have 3 separate websites, each with 1 language and individual design but all with the same content-structure.

-Any of this scenarios can be created with Sulu using one Webspace.
+Any of this scenarios can be implemented with Sulu using one Webspace.

 Got it?
 Great!
 (Don’t worry if not, we go a lot deeper into this later.)

 Settings
 --------